Summary

 (208,827,064,576

-) different combinations of passwords.
+) possible passwords.

 Realistically, it doesn't need to be a combination of those things.
 It could be a lyric from a song or poem, a line from a book, a phrase you can remember, or even randomly generated words concatenated together like "TreeDogEvilElephant."
 The key is for it to meet or exceed the security standards in place by your organization.
 Using multiple layers to establish identity can make the entire authentication process complicated and costly.
 Adding complexity to the authentication process creates further effort that can add to the stresses and workload a person may have during a typical workday.
 Complex systems can often require inconvenient manual processes or additional steps that could significantly complicate the interaction and user experience